Star of the Month: Bette Davis

 Bette also supported both her mother Ruthie and her sister Bobby financially from the time she became a star until their respective deaths.
 This included buying her mother nice homes in the Hollywood area, indulging Ruthie’s extravagant lifestyle, and footing the bills for Bobby’s frequent stays in various mental institutions.
 Bette definitely had a big heart beneath her often rough exterior.

 Join me in celebrating Bette Davis this month on TCM!
-Check my site calendar to see what Bette Davis films I recommend catching, and head on over to tcm.com for a complete list!
-(With over 120 credits to her name, TCM is showcasing basically all of Bette’s films, so I thought it would be better if I limit what I include on my site calendar to what I recommend watching, and what I hope to watch myself this month!)
+Head on over to TCM.com for a complete list!
+With over 120 credits to her name, TCM is showcasing basically all of Bette’s films.

 Are you a Bette Davis fan?